DustinGrau-PSC/SparkClientLib/README.md

 Contributions / Changes
 ====================

 This library should be ready to use as-is.
 However, if modifications are needed they can be made within the **/src/** directory.
-To prepare for actual usage, run **"ant minify"** from within the **/src/** directory to create a new minified version of the **/lib/spark.min.js** file.
+To prepare for actual usage, run **"ant compile"** from within the **/src/** directory to create a new minified version of the **/lib/spark.min.js** file.

 Documentation
 ====================